nooxx/solana-aggregator/README.md

 # Laravel Solana aggregator

-This is a simple laravel project that allows to fetch stakes and historical rewards on a given solana vote account (only on devnet now).
+This is a simple laravel project that allows to fetch stakes and historical rewards on a given solana vote account.

 ## Getting started
 Install dependencies, create a new DB, setup your env variables, migrate the DB and you're good to go